JimHotchkiss/rails_dyi_app/NOTES.md

 Okay, small accomplishment, but good way to end the day on: was able to render a message from the projects index page.

 I'm going to do a little styling.
 I want to work on a basic template, that will include a drop down window for 'categories,' in addition to sign in, sign up, sign out and a home button.

+At this point, I'm kind of messing around.
+I working on some styling.
+I added an image, and messing with some opacity.
+Trying to figure out how to make it a back ground image.